KhyatiGanatra/DeepPhotoshop/README.md

 Both can be found [here](https://drive.google.com/drive/folders/1r7PEIqbsgZBY42kW_yIpm8Jk1hbQ8POr?usp=sharing)

 After using it on a sample image with ad, following steps are to be followed:
-0. Convert image in required dimensions. python src/process.py /path_to_input_image
+0. Put the image in test_infilling and convert image in required dimensions. mv /path_to_input_image data /data/test_infilling/test/ python src/process.py /data/test_infilling/test/image_name
 1. Detect the logo in the image
    cd darkent
    ./darknet detect cfg/yolov2_logo_detection.cfg YOLOv2_logo_detection_10000th_iteration.weights /path_to_image
    cd ..

 2. Mask the logo
-   cd PConv-Keras_KKG
    vim libs/util.py
    copy the values of Left, Top, Rght, Bottom in the file util.py
 3. Use infilling model to generate newly filled image